Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Statistical Theory

-with probability at least $1-\delta_0$. \end{theorem} \begin{remark} It is interesting to note that there is no obvious ``true'' linear combination of the rules~$r_j^t(\bx)$, which would serve as a natural target for our estimators.
+holds with probability at least $1-\delta_0$. \end{theorem} \begin{remark} It is interesting to note that there is no obvious ``true'' linear combination of the rules~$r_j^t(\bx)$, which would serve as a natural target for our estimators.
 This phenomenon occurs because the rules are constructed using the training data via ensemble methods such as gradient boosting or random forests.
 We overcome this issue by comparing our estimators with the \textbf{best} possible linear combination of the rules $r_j^t(\bx)$. \end{remark} \begin{remark} We note that the functions in classes $\mathcal{C}_k(K)$ are random, because the rules~$r_i^t(\bx)$ are constructed from the training data.
 Thus, the $\inf$ on the right-hand sides of the bounds in Theorem~\ref{thm.rates} is computed pointwise, i.e., for every training sample.
-In other words, the oracle coefficients in the linear combination of the rules depend on the tree ensemble. \end{remark} \begin{remark} We emphasize that we do not impose any assumptions on the method that was used to construct our tree ensemble. \end{remark} \begin{remark} We are not aware of other existing prediction error bounds for ensemble pruning algorithms. \end{remark}
+In other words, the oracle coefficients in the linear combination of the rules depend on the tree ensemble. \end{remark}

-The following result illustrates the prediction error rates in the case where a good approximation to~$f^*$ can be achieved via an oracle linear combination of the rules.